Switching to Thunderbird

 Importing Windows Mail Contacts

-In order to import Windows contacts into Thunderbird, you must export the contacts to a text file (.csv format) and import the file into Thunderbird.
-See the Export contacts from Outlook article at Microsoft.com for instructions on how to export contacts in Windows.
+In order to import Windows contacts into Thunderbird, you must export the contacts to vCard files (.vcf format) and import the files into Thunderbird.

 After creating the required file, you can import your contacts using the import wizard: